-The aim of ongoing training does ensure that staff, are actively striving to improve themselves professionally, the service they provide for the children and that they stay current with changes within the care providing sector thus keeping up to date and in line with new law and legislation that is introduced, along with any new requirements/guidelines set out with Ofsted.
+The aim of ongoing training will and does ensure that staff, are actively striving to improve themselves professionally, the service they provide for the children and that they stay current with changes within the care providing sector thus keeping up to date and in line with new law and legislation that is introduced, along with any new requirements/guidelines set out with Ofsted.

 Supervision of staff will be undertaken on a monthly basis, (every 2 weeks for the first 6 months for new staff).
 The care team will be supervised by their relevant Team Leader, who has undertaken supervision training.
-Waking watch staff are supervised by the appointed team leader/ deputy team leader, however, can request a supervision with the registered manager at any time.
-Team Leaders are supervised by the Registered Manager however can request a supervision with the director of care at any time, care staff are supervised by the team leaders and request a supervision with the manager at any time.
-All staff members are able to request extra supervision should they require this.
+Waking watch staff are supervised by the appointed team leader/deputy team leader, however can request a supervision with the registered manager at any time.
+Team Leaders are supervised by the Registered Manager however can request a supervision with the Head of Care at any time, waking watch staff are supervised by the deputy team leaders.
 Supervisions are "underpinned" by a supervision contract, which the supervisee agrees with their supervisor.

-New staff will be subject to a probationary period of 3 months when they commence employment at Warwick House, this will be reviewed through supervision they will then receive an appraisal annually.
+New staff will be subject to a probationary period of 6 months when they commence employment at Morton Lea, this will be reviewed through supervision they will then receive an appraisal annually.
 The appraisal process will detail their personal development plan(s), any support requirements, thus devising their training needs, skill development and pay increments.
-NLCS recognise the importance of highly trained and skilled staff, and the real benefits this has for the care provided to the children, ensuring the consistency and continuity in the care that is provided and for the successful running of the service and maintaining the outstanding level of care that is provided.
+NLCS recognise the importance of highly trained and skilled staff, and the real benefits this has for the care provided to the children, ensuring the consistency and continuity in the care that is provided and for the successful running of the service and maintaining the 'outstanding' level of care that is provided.

-The Care Team within Warwick House use a shift pattern rota, the rota has been devised to ensure that the needs of the children are always met in relation to ensuring adequate levels of staffing are on duty, taking into consideration family time/visits, Activities and appointments we also balance experience staff on duty.
-The rota is on two shifts on, two shifts off, pattern with sleep in duties at a minimum of four times per month.
-During the holiday period an alternative holiday rota is implemented, this is necessary to accommodate the needs of the children i.e.: family time and activities planned and the homes annual holiday during the six week half term.
+The Care Team within Morton Lea use a shift pattern rota, devised to ensure that the needs of the children are always met, in relation to ensuring adequate levels of staffing are on duty when required, taking into consideration family contact/ visits, Activities and appointments we also balance experience staff on duty.
+During the holiday period an alternative holiday rota is implemented, this is necessary to accommodate the needs of the children i.e.: contact and activities planned and the homes annual holiday.

-All staff that are employed or seeking employment with NLCS, are subject to rigorous and relevant checks prior to commencing any employment, these checks include attending an Interview, DBS checks, 2 professional references, previous employment checks and evidence of qualifications, all of this must be completed before any employment can commence within NLCS.
+All staff that are employed or seeking employment with NLCS, are subject to rigorous and relevant checks prior to commencing any employment, these checks include attending for Interview, DBS checks, 2 professional references, previous employment checks and evidence of qualifications, all of this must be completed before any employment can commence within NLCS.

-Warwick House is managed by the Registered Manager, who will follow a working pattern of Monday-Friday 8.30am-5pm.
-The Registered Manager is on-call for out-of-hours emergencies and or support and guidance for the duty staff team or, should she be required, to accommodate an unpredicted gap/staff absence in the rota.
+Morton Lea is managed by the Registered Manager (currently acting while progressing Ofsted application), who will follow a working pattern of Monday-Friday 8.00am-5pm.
+The Registered Manager is on-call for out-of-hours emergencies and or support and guidance for the duty staff team or, should they be required, to accommodate an unpredicted gap/staff absence in the rota.
 The Registered Manager works a rolling pattern for out-of-hours support to all the NLCS services, alongside the senior management team.
 The Registered Manager is supported and supervised by the Head of Care.

-To help manage any staff gaps through recruitment difficulties/long term absences the home has access to Agency staff.
-We ensure that Agency staff that come in the home are the same as much as possible to support consistency for the children in our care and for staff to help build working professional relationships.
+To help manage any staff gaps through recruitment difficulties, long term absences the home has access to Agency staff.
+We ensure that Agency staff that come in the home are the same over time to support consistency for the children in our care and for staff to help build working professional relationships.